Skip to main content

 GRAND FINALE PRIZES

-Prizes are awarded as “cash prizes” and are disbursed in check form without any obligation for future work or service.
-The IRS may consider these prizes “taxable income.”
+Prizes are awarded as “cash prizes” and disbursed in check form without any obligation for future work or service.

 first place